os403/os403/system/Decision Making.md

 ## Decision
 * Life is sum of all the decisions

+## Analysis and Paralysis
+* The perfect is the enemy of the good
+* The best thing is to do the right thing; The next best thing is to do wrong thing; The worst thing of all things is to `stand perfectly still`
+* Give them the third best to go on with; the second best comes too late, the best never comes
+* Better a good decision quickly than the best decision too late

 ## Decision Fatigue
 * Reduction in quality of decisions after a long session of decision making.
 * Related funny paradox: People who lack choices seem to want them and often will fight for them.
 Yet at the same time, People find that making many choices aversive.